J0SUEFDZ/pm-fullstack-test-project/README.md

 The app’s boilerplate consists of a Rake task `snapshot:take` that takes a (say, nightly) snapshot of all in-app communications, the `Snapshot` model that stores all in-app communications up to the time it was taken, a Rails controller that serves the latest communications snapshot, and a React view that presents this data to the end user (us 🙂).

-1. Modify the `lib/tasks/snapshot.rake` Rake task that creates a snapshot of the in-app communications
+#### 1. Modify the `lib/tasks/snapshot.rake` Rake task that creates a snapshot of the in-app communications

 Use the [Postmark Messages API](https://github.com/wildbit/postmark-gem/wiki/Messages) to build and save an instance of the `Snapshot` (`app/models/snapshot.rb`) model.
 Make sure to use *all available* messages for the snapshot.
 Note that the model doesn’t specify the format of the communications snapshot.
 Use your own judgment to pick one.
 Keep in mind that a good data format picked here will save you time on step #2.

-2. Modify the React component in `app/javascript/packs/graph.jsx` to show the in-app communications as a graph.
+#### 2. Modify the React component in `app/javascript/packs/graph.jsx` to show the in-app communications as a graph.

 Until your first snapshot is taken, the component will show the data hard-coded in the `graph.jsx` file.
 Your task is to feed the snapshot data to this React component so that it shows a network of in-app communications where each node is a person and each connection is a message from one person to another.
 When the user highlights a line connecting two users, the inspector component should display the topics the two chatted about.
 See the screenshot below for an example.

+#### 3. Submit your solution along with a write-up touching on things such as:
+- thoughts behind the chosen approach
+- any tradeoffs/compromises made

 ![Result Example](screenshot.png)